rohitmainkar/e-commerce-back-end/TASK.md

     * Doesn't allow null values.

     * Validates that the value is a decimal.
+NEED TO DO THIS STILL

   * `stock`